Mad Men season 4: Plot

-An Advertising Age reporter's question, "Who is Don Draper?" begins the season as it picks up in November 1964, and Don avoids the question.
-The article is to promote the new Sterling Cooper Draper Pryce advertising agency which, despite its status as the scrappy newcomer, is struggling.
-The article's finished product does not go over well, making Don look like a cipher.
-Don comes back from this public relations disaster by cavalierly throwing a client out of his office after they show concern about his supposedly risque advertising pitch.

 The main narrative of the fourth season is driven by Don Draper's identity crisis after the dissolution of his marriage to Betty.
 As Don falls deeper into existential despair, his alcoholism worsens and he begins regularly meeting with prostitutes.
-Don's life is falling apart.
-He snaps at his maid.
-He meets with a prostitute over the holidays.
-He is dismissive toward his blind date.
-He sleeps with his well-meaning secretary Allison – breaking his own rules and her heart – and she eventually quits in a flurry of anguish and resentment.
-His relationship with Betty is toxic, and she makes it hard for him to see his children.
-He is drinking more than ever before; frequently, he blacks out.

-He makes a trip out to California to see Anna Draper and meets her niece, Stephanie.
-After he tries to seduce her, Stephanie tearfully tells Don that Anna is dying of cancer, a fact her family has hidden from Anna thus far.
+Don travels to California to see Anna and meets her niece, Stephanie, who tearfully tells Don that Anna is dying of cancer, a fact her family has hidden from Anna thus far.
 Don, unable to spend time with Anna knowing she is going to die, tells her he will return to California soon with his kids, knowing that it's a lie.

-Sally is having a difficult time at the Francis home.
-After a friend's mother catches Sally masturbating at a sleepover, Betty demands that Sally be sent to therapy despite Don's protestations.
-Sally's therapist offers comfort to Sally but additionally spends a significant amount of time analyzing Betty.
+Meanwhile, Sally struggles to cope with her parents' divorce, and Betty and Henry send her to a child psychologist to address Sally's erratic behavior.
+The psychologist offers comfort to Sally, but additionally spends a significant amount of time analyzing Betty.